dbuezas/icsee-ptz/README.md

 # Miscelaneous

-From a windows computer, you can configure the fps and encoding params of ICSee cameras.
-I increased the fps from 12 to 30 and changed the color profile from 2 to 1 and they work really nicely.
+From a windows computer and that old software, you can configure the fps and encoding params of ICSee cameras.
+I suggest you increase the fps from 12 to 30 and change the color profile from 2 to 1, they feel like better cameras.
 Here's a video that shows the software involved: https://www.youtube.com/watch?v=KFX47EUpP24